Carlsbad Police arrest transient woman in connection with Park Drive blaze - The Coast News Group

 Crawford, who was booked into the Vista Detention Facility on two arson charges, is currently experiencing homelessness, according to law enforcement officials.

 In addition to a three-alarm fire that destroyed nearly three acres, Lt.
-Kevin Lehan told The Coast News Crawford had allegedly tried to light two other fires along Park Drive between Marina and Bayshore drives.
+Kevin Lehan told The Coast News Crawford had allegedly tried to light two other fires.
 Lehan said a resident who was walking in the area noticed one of the smaller fires and quickly put it out.

 “We had a couple of different fires that were smoldering along a route,” Lehan said.